SeedSigner/seedsigner/docs/manual_installation.md

  LogLevel QUIET
 ```

-The first entry prevents warnings for the default `pi@seedsigner.local` connections.
+The first entry prevents warnings for the default `pi@lumensigner.local` connections.

-The second entry does the same for a specific static ip; you'll want this if you configure all your SeedSigners to use the same static ip.
+The second entry does the same for a specific static ip; you'll want this if you configure all your LumenSigners to use the same static ip.

 `CTRL-X` and `y` to save changes.

 #### Bypass `ssh` password
-You can also configure the SeedSigner so that you don't have to enter the `pi` password when you `ssh` in.
+You can also configure the LumenSigner so that you don't have to enter the `pi` password when you `ssh` in.

 run `ssh-copy-id` with the same values that you connect via `ssh`:
 ```
-ssh-copy-id pi@seedsigner.local
+ssh-copy-id pi@lumensigner.local

 # or if you're connecting over static ip, something like:
 ssh-copy-id pi@192.168.1.200